waxbetty/Sushi-fork-1/readme.md

 Note: we are using the [filter](https://developer.mozilla.org/en-US/docs/Web/CSS/filter) CSS property to blur the background image.

-Note - it becomes more difficult for the user to close the popover.
+Note: it becomes more difficult for the user to close the popover.

 ### Using Event Delegation